TigerBSD/TigerBSD/README.md

 ./install.sh
 ```

-## Compile system from source using custom kernel config
+## Compile customized system from source

 First time, do the following.
 Subsequent times, skip this step.